UxuginPython/rrtk/README.md

 # Rust Robotics ToolKit
 ### A set of algorithms and other tools for robotics in Rust.

-It is partially `no_std`.
-It does not currently integrate with any API directly, but this may be added in the future.
+It is almost entirely `no_std` and most things work without `alloc`.
+It does not currently integrate with any API directly.
+This may be added in the future, probably through another crate.

 ## License
 #### GNU Lesser General Public License, version 3 only

 ## Features
+- Architecture based on `Getter`, `Settable`, and `Updatable` traits
 - Node-like stream system for data processing
     - Basic arithmetic + integral and derivative
+    - Logic and control flow management
     - PID
     - Moving average
     - EWMA
+    - Trait for making your own
-- Simple device control system
+- Graph-based device control system
+    - Devices hold terminals which can be connected together
+    - Differential, axle, and direction reversal builtin
+    - Easily connect streams to the device system through wrappers
 - Trapezoidal motion profile following

 [RRTK Stream Builder](https://crates.io/crates/rrtk_stream_builder) now available: Code generation from visual nodes for the stream system.